-On February 4, 2020, we completed an underwritten public offering of 18,965,385 shares of our common stock, which includes the full exercise of the underwriters' option to purchase additional shares of common stock, and, to certain investors in lieu thereof, pre-funded warrants to purchase 2,884,615 shares of our common stock at an exercise price of \$0.001 per share, or the February Offering.
-The public offering price of our common stock was \$2.60 per share and the public offering price of each pre-funded warrant was \$2.599 per underlying share.
-The net proceeds from the public offering were approximately \$53.4 million, after deducting underwriting discounts and commissions and other offering expenses paid by us.
-Our existing stockholder, Morningside Ventures, together with its affiliate, and certain of our officers and directors purchased an aggregate amount of approximately \$22.9 million of common stock in the offering.
+On June 11, 2020, we completed an underwritten public offering of 7,590,909 shares of our common stock and, to certain investors in lieu thereof, prefunded warrants to purchase 909,091 shares of our common stock at an exercise price of \$0.001 per share, or the June Offering.
+The public offering price of our common stock was \$5.50 per share and the public offering price of the pre-funded warrants was \$5.499 per underlying share.
+The net proceeds from the public offering were approximately \$43.7 million, after deducting underwriting discounts and commissions and other offering expenses paid by us.
+Our existing stockholder, Equal Talent Investments Limited, an affiliate of Morningside Venture Investments Ltd, and one of our directors purchased an aggregate amount of approximately \$8.5 million of common stock in the June Offering.
+In July 2020, we issued an additional 427,707 shares of common stock, pursuant to the exercise by the underwriters of their option to purchase additional shares of common stock, for net proceeds of approximately \$2.2 million, after deducting underwriting discounts and commissions and other offering expenses paid by us.